 - Effort: How much time, money and energy do you need to put into a certain task.
 Is it significantly lower than the value or would performing a task be a zero-sum-play or even produce a net negative value?

-- Urgency: There are deadlines which have to be met and some opportunities are only available in a limited window of time.
+- Urgency: There are deadlines which have to be met.
+Some opportunities are only available in a limited window of time.
 You need to consider this in your priorities in order not to face negative consequences or miss out on opportunities.

 - Responsibilities: Everybody has some responsibilities towards others.
 You might have to do something for your children, parents, friends, colleagues, your community your boss or even the state.
 Even if it does not bring a high value to you personally, you should take this into account when making decisions.
 You do not want to let people down who trust in you.